What is a High Bar Home Inspection?

 Sounds great, right?
 That's not enough for some people . . . and that's great!
 If this inspection is for a real estate transaction, this is likely to be one of the biggest purchases you'll make; you don't want to get stuck with a home that isn't everything you've hoped for.
 That's why, if it turns out we missed something in the inspection and you're unhappy with your purchase, we'll buy the home back from you, no questions asked.
 You deserve the best, in your home and in your inspection, and High Bar is here to provide.

-Exclusive to High Bar, you can also upgrade to our premium package.
-This provides a whole host of warranty coverage on the home, including 90 day Roof Protection, 12 month Structural Warranty, 90 day sewer line and mold protection, long term radon and termite protection*, and provides you with the DoMoreport, "The second half of the home inspection."
-This is the most effective bargaining tool available to buyers, as we provide a comprehensive analysis of all necessary repairs within your home with estimated costs and quotes from local companies, all within 48 hours, and all for only $99!
+Exclusive to High Bar, you can also upgrade to our premium package, which provides you with the DoMoreport, "The second half of the home inspection."
+This is the most effective bargaining tool available to buyers, as we provide a comprehensive analysis of all necessary repairs within your home with estimated costs and quotes from local companies, all within 24 hours, and all for only $59!
 You shouldn't overpay for existing defects or unforeseen problems; we can help!
 Contact us for more information and to schedule!